microsoft/healthvault-java-sdk/README.md

     keytool -keystore cacerts -exportcert -alias gtecybertrustglobalca > gte.crt

-    This public key should then be imported into WebSphere’s trusted store.
+    This public key should then be imported into WebSphereâ€™s trusted store.

+# Contributing

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.